Sl1van/cloudflare-worker-secured-website/README.md

 A separate Node.js script (`tools/token-minter`) is provided to mint valid URLs that set the cookie and grant temporary access.

+## ⚠️ Security Notice

+**This code is provided for educational and demonstration purposes only.**

+- **Do NOT use this to protect sensitive, confidential, or critical data**
+- This implementation has NOT been security audited or tested
+- It provides basic access control, not robust security
+- Suitable only for simple use cases like hiding work-in-progress sites from public view
+- For production applications with sensitive data, use proper authentication services

+If you need to protect sensitive data, consider using established authentication providers like Auth0, AWS Cognito, Firebase Auth, or similar services.

 ---

 ## How it works